 Zero Waste City Guide

-The best local resources for reducing waste and its impact on the planet, and communities near and far.
+The best resources in Ann Arbor for reducing waste and its impact on the planet, in communities near and far.

 🗓 Next event: Trash Talk Tour: Ann Arbor